 Among Dr. Torres’s recommendations is to perform both tests once a year from the age of 45 and analyze your family history, since if your father suffered from this disease, you are 6.6 times more likely than the rest of the population to develop this cancer, but if your brother has already had it, your chance increases to 12.4 times.

 It must be remembered that prostate cancer is curable if it is detected early.

-This content is for informational purposes and does not replace any consultation with the specialist.
 At the ABC Medical Center’s Cancer Center we can provide you with specialized care.